Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs: Downstream Evaluation Details

 \subsection{Natural Language Understanding}

 We evaluate the downstream natural language understanding performance of our trained models using the following benchmarks: HellaSwag~\citep{zellers_hellaswag_2019}, Arc-Easy~\citep{clark_think_2018}, LAMBADA~\citep{paperno_lambada_2016}, and PiQA~\citep{bisk_piqa_2020}.
 We conduct zero-shot evaluation of all benchmarks using LM-Eval-Harness~\citep{eval-harness}.
-In the main paper, we report the average scores obtained across these tasks.
+In the main paper, we report the average scores obtained across these tasks, and full scores are provided in \cref{tab:all_downstream_results}.